jason-tratta/ProgressScreen/README.md

 ```

 Waypoints:
 You can enable the waypoint method to help position the progress bar display a more accurate completion time.
 You MUST know the order in which your packages will be delivered for this to work.
-There are four waypoint which will adjust the progress bar in the following order: 1/4, 1/2, 3/4, and completion.
+There are four waypoints which will adjust the progress bar in the following order: 1/4, 1/2, 3/4, and completion.

 Example Script:
 ```